-Charon.1.Reference to the boatman of the underworld who transports the recent dead over the waters of the River Styx to Hades.2.Cronus is the Titan God of Time during the Golden Age who usurped his father Uranus to control the whole cosmos.
-He ate his children so they would not overthrow him according to prophecy;however,Zeus wasn't devoured (Rhea, Zeus's mother switched him with a rock).
+Charon.
+1. Reference to the boatman of the underworld who transports the recent dead over the waters of the River Styx to Hades.
+2. Cronus is the Titan God of Time during the Golden Age who usurped his father Uranus to control the whole cosmos.
+He ate his children so they would not overthrow him according to prophecy; however, Zeus wasn't devoured (Rhea, Zeus's mother switched him with a rock).
 Zeus commanded the Olympians who fought a ten year war with Cronus who was forced to bring up his swallowed offspring.
 Cronus & the other Titans lost & were put in the deepest pit of Hades known as Tartaros.
-Zeus was now the new divine master.
+Zeus was now (chapter 2) by William Cat.
+1. A negro slave parody of the Lord's Prayer.
+2. From Jeusalem (Chapter 2) by William Paleke 2.
+Limmy Driftwood is famously known for his song The Battle of Nave Orleans.
+The

 Cat.
-1.A negro slave parody of the Lord's Prayer.
+1. A negro slave parody of the Lord's Prayer.
 2. From Jerusalem (Chapter 2) by William Blake.
-2. Jimmy Driftwood is famously known for his rendition of The Battle of New Orleans.
-The author gratefully stayed with this very hospitable man and his extraordinary wife for a few days at Timbo, Arkansas in 1986.
+2. Jimmy Driftwood is famously known for his song The Battle of New Orleans.
+The author gratefully stayed with this very hospitable man & his extraordinary wife for a few days at Timbo, Arkansas in 1986.

 Last Judgement.1.
 This strange event was witnessed by the author and eight others at Mt.
 Sinai 'around Nov-Dec 1985'.
-1. Look at T.S.
+2. Look at T.S.
 Eliot's Burnt Norton in The Four Quartets.

 Alcmeon.
-1. Uriah was the loyal warrior who King David - after sleeping with Uriah's beautiful wife Bethsheeba and who he still wanted; being pregnant to him - conspired to have Uriah placed in a dangerous situation on the battlefield so he would die at the hands of the enemy.
-(It could be intimated - but in a different way - that Lisa is another 'Uriah').
-Michael would mischieviously consider - following Isaac Asimov's axiom - that violence is always the first act of the incompetent on the competent.
+1. Uriah was the loyal warrior who King David-after sleeping with Uriah's beautiful wife Bethsheeba and who he still wanted; being pregnant to him - conspired to have Uriah placed in a dangerous situation on the battlefield so he would die at the hands of the enemy.
+(It could be intimated-but in a different way - that Lisa is another 'Uriah').
+Michael would mischieviously consider-following Isaac Asimov's axiom - that violence is always the first act of the incompetent on the competent.
+2. From John Keats famed poem Ode to a Grecian Urn.

 Macksville.
 1. This milk bar on Parramatta Rd with a sullen, brooding mysterious proprieter; his stony silence reminding one of the god Hades sitting, looking out at the passing world beyond from his suburban Underworld; its confectionery advertising unchanged over 40 years.

 Freedom of Choice.
 1. President Eisenhower coined the phrase 'the military-industrial complex' as a warning that the combined power of the U.S. military and the corporations could become a threat to democracy; this has certainly been evidenced in many third world countries.